alpe/desmos/docs/architecture/adr-008-fee-module.md

 message through governance.

 ### Types
-Minimum (or custom) fees will contains the following elements:
+Minimum (or custom) fees will contain the following elements:

 * a string identifying the message type delivered with the transaction;
 * the amount of fees associated with the give message.